devopsdojoconsortium/dojoconsortium.org/content/en/docs/vsm.md

 ## Recommended Practices

-When value stream mapping your team, start from production and move backwards each step.
+When value stream mapping your team, start from delivery and move backward through each step.
 You are less likely to miss steps in the process.

-### Identify source of request
+## Identify the source

 _Example_ Team Demo